Game Design and Development specialization

 Faculty mentor students to produce published projects—the kind that can lead to professional game development jobs.

 Balancing creative and business skills, we show you how to work in a production setting to develop, pitch, budget, and ultimately publish and produce a game project as part of a team.

 You may never fly a spaceship.
-But students can—and should—get out of the classroom, to experience things that will lend authenticity to game design.
-Whether you take a ride in a hot-air balloon or take a hike, you’ll be on the way to creating an immersive user experience.
+But your real-world experiences—whether you’re an amateur astronomer, a puzzle enthusiast, or a part-time bartender—can lend authenticity to your game design, and help to create an immersive user experience.
 Bring your expertise and your passions outside of gaming to the table and join our creative culture.